Understanding the Differences between the Extrema Ratio ONTOS and the New ONTOS II

 Then you want to process some wood and the only wood is stuff laying on the ground.
 This wood will never be as clean and free of dirt like fresh sawn timber or dead wood still on the tree, plus you may not have a choice here.
 Essentially you are taking a big knife made with a steel, of whose edge will resist damage to a greater extent better than N690 all things being equal.

-I'd say in dry dusty (and hence abrasive) environments, where little or no water can be wasted just to sharpen a knife.
+(and as mentioned above re cutting seasoned hardwoods), where little or no water can be wasted just to sharpen a knife.
 So in other words an arid/desert (as an example but of course not limited to) environment.
 So one's knife edge needs to stay sharp for longer in between being able to actually put it against a stone/device.

-There are of course trade offs with all high HRC knife steels and that is it will, by physics, take longer to sharpen compared with a lower HRC56-58 hardened and tempered blades.
+There are of course trade offs with all high HRC knife steels and that is it will, by physics, take longer to sharpen compared with a lower HRC56-58 hardened and tempered blades, especially if carelessly allowed to go blunt.
 With S600 it has a proven edge stability-after all it is a tool steel which is used to cut other metals including other steels!

 So if you don't know, what is in Böhler's S600?